AdobeDocs/campaign-standard-learn.en/help/administrating/adobe-experience-platform-data-connector/checking-status-of-data-ingestion-jobs.md

 ---
-title: Checking the status of a data ingestion job
+title: Check the status of a data ingestion job
 description: Learn how to check the status and modify the data mapping.
 People Core Service Integration
 audience: administrator